joshkarbi/golf-swing-trainer/README.md

     ├── archive                   # Old code that might be useful at some point.
     ├── assets                    # Sample images/videos used to test the system.
     ├── data_extraction           # Module providing functionality to extract data out of video/images (i.e. golf ball coordinates, player positioning).
-    └── tests                     # Unit tests.
+    ├── metrics                   # Module responsible for swing metric calculations and feedback generation └── tests                     # Unit tests.

 ### How do I get setup? ###